Parental Relocation Attorneys Serving North Carolina and South Carolina

 At Collins Family Law Group, we understand the urgency and sensitivity of child custody relocation cases.
 Our parental relocations lawyers in NC and SC advocate tirelessly for clients and help them pursue the outcome they desire, whether they’re the custodial or noncustodial parent.

-Seeking Court Approval for Family Relocation in NC and SC
+Seeking Court Approval for Family Relocation in North and South Carolina

 If the parent with primary physical custody is relocating for a new job opportunity, a new spouse, proximity to family, or simply a fresh start, that parent must petition the NC/SC court for permission.
 This requirement exists because the increased distance between the parents will make it more difficult for the noncustodial parent to continue frequent and meaningful visitation.